 Fluoride and canine osteosarcoma!
 I’ve already mentioned the high rate of this kind of cancer but fluoride is a likely link to this cancer.
-The Environmental Working Group (EWG) stated in 2009 that fluoride accumulates in the bones after eating or drinking it and it stimulates mitosis (cell division), causing rapid increase of osteoblasts (cells that form new bone).
-EWG also commissioned and independent study of dry dog foods that discovered that 8 out of 10 major national brands sold for puppies and adults contained fluoride in amounts between 1.6 and 2.5 times higher than the Environmental Protection Agency’s maximum legal dose in drinking water.
-According the “Canine Nutrigenomics”, the amount detected was also higher than those linked to bone cancer in young boys.
+The Environmental Working Group (EWG) stated in 2009 that fluoride accumulates in the bones after eating or drinking it and it stimulates mitosis (cell division), causing a rapid increase of osteoblasts (cells that form new bone).
+EWG also commissioned an independent study of dry dog foods that discovered that 8 out of 10 major national brands sold for puppies and adults contained fluoride in amounts between 1.6 and 2.5 times higher than the Environmental Protection Agency’s maximum legal dose in drinking water.
+According to the “Canine Nutrigenomics”, the amount detected was also higher than those linked to bone cancer in young boys.

 Small Animal Clinical Nutrition 5th Edition by Hand, states that Propylene glycol is preservative that the FDA has banned in cat food but allows it in dog food.
 Ethoxyquin is another that the FDA is watching because it may cause liver and blood problems, and these two preservatives, Butylated hydroxyanisole (BHA) Butylated hydroxytoluene (BHT) are carcinogenic.
-According to “Small Animal Clinical Nutrition” by Hand, BHA, BHT and ethoxyquin have been approved in pet foods in the United States for more than 30 years and are considered safe at their recommended levels.
+According to “Small Animal Clinical Nutrition” by Hand, BHA, BHT, and ethoxyquin have been approved in pet foods in the United States for more than 30 years and are considered safe at their recommended levels.
 This source neglects to mention the carcinogenic effects it may have on their dogs when accumulated over many years of eating the same food.

-Detoxifying your dogs environment is as important in preventing cancer as anything else.
-Environmental hazards include toxins in and around the home such as cleaners, fertilizers, pest and weed chemicals , over vaccinations, topical tick and flea preventatives, and second hand smoke.
+Detoxifying your dog’s environment is as important in preventing cancer as anything else.
+Environmental hazards include toxins in and around the home such as cleaners, fertilizers, pest and weed chemicals, over vaccinations, topical tick and flea preventatives, and second-hand smoke.

 Since it is impossible to eliminate every environmental toxic substance from your dog’s life, next I will share with you some ways to detoxify your dog and add supplements that will aid in protecting your dog.